mateuszbuczek/playground/java/memory/README.md

         - -verbose:gc - verbose logging of gc operations
         - -XX:+UseAdaptiveSizePolicy - enabled by default, enable automatic size changing of different heap segments (old gen, eden, s0, s1)
+        - -XX:NewRatio=n - ratio between young and old gen
+        - -XX:SurvivorRation=n - ratio between s0/s1 and eden
+        - -XX:MaxTenuringThreshold=n - max no of generations object has to survive to go to old gen
 #### Garbage collector
     - takes care of free up memory
     - objects that are no longer accessible from stack or metaspace (are unreachable) are eligible for garbage collection